LinkWellNodes/Documentation/blog/2023-09-02-Introduction/index.md

 And after enabling $7 trillion in transaction value, integrating with over 1,700 Web3 projects and the development of CCIP (which is launching soon), it's safe to say that their plan for total world domination (just kidding, kind of) has slowly but surely been coming to fruition.

-At LinkWell Nodes, a community based Chainlink node operations team, we liken ourselves to Chainlink in a sense.
+At LinkWell Nodes, we liken ourselves to Chainlink in a sense.
 While perhaps not on such a large or epic scale, we too have been keeping our nose to the grindstone, researching, developing and building.
 And after over a year of hard work and dedication building out our Chainlink node infrastructure, we decided it was time to step out of the shadows and formally announce what we've been working on, and what we have in store.

 But before we do, you may be wondering, where did these LinkWell Nodes guys come from?
 What are they all about, and who are they?
 Well, hold on to your tendies, as it's time for a short bedtime story.